letsencrypt/website/content/en/jobs.md

 * Be comfortable being realistic and saying no.
 * Be an effective personal communicator as well as able to design systems for effective communication.

 Being organized is also critical.
-You will be responsible for making sure that recurring activities happen when they are supposed to happen, and making sure things do not “slip through the cracks.”
+You will be responsible for making sure that recurring activities happen when they are supposed to happen and making sure things do not “slip through the cracks.”
 You should be someone who has meticulously developed and consistently maintains a system for staying organized because you know your memory is not good enough.

 ## Location, Salary and Benefits